 Welsh Version in .pdf format from and Welsh Validation Study in .pdf format from Heledd Owen, Welsh Version in .pdf format and Welsh Validation Study in .pdf format from LLAIS, Language Awareness Infrastructure Support Service, School of Healthcare Sciences, Bangor University, North Wales. www.llais.org.

-Vietnamese Version in .html format from Camhong Tran, BSN, RN, PHN, Nurse Practitioner Masters Student, Nursing Department at San Jose State University.
+Vietnamese Version in .html format/a> from Camhong Tran, BSN, RN, PHN, Nurse Practitioner Masters Student, Nursing Department at San Jose State University.

 Yiddish Version in .gif format source unknown.